DVillers77/JAVASCRIPT-PROJECTS/README.md

   `React.createClass` and `React.createFactory` to generate a component that updates every 50 milliseconds, displaying a running timer.
 The necessary library files were linked locally via `<script>` tags in the `<head>`.

+#### **Step 412: Class Component and CDN** ⚛️

+- **Date**: October 11, 2025
+- **Objective**: To transition from older React syntax to modern ES6 classes, implement a simple stateful component, and use public CDN links (unpkg.com) for library access.
+- **Outcome**: Successfully created `react-2.html`.
+The file defines a `LikeButton` class component that manages its own state (`liked`) and uses `ReactDOM.render()` to display a button that updates its text when clicked.
+  The container DIV and React method casing were corrected to ensure proper rendering with the modern library version.